2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Survival Distribution

-The 2005 mintage figures reveal the program’s dramatic contraction from circulation.
-Philadelphia and Denver each produced approximately 2.5 million coins, representing a 99% decline from the 2000 inaugural year’s production of over one billion pieces.
+The 2005 mintage figures tell a dramatic story.
+Philadelphia and Denver each produced approximately 2.52 million coins — a 99% decline from the 2000 inaugural year’s output of over one billion pieces combined.
+This collapse reflected the official decision to stop producing these coins for commerce.

-This sharp reduction reflected a fundamental shift in the coin’s purpose.
-From 2002 through 2008, Sacagawea dollars were only struck for sale to collectors, not for general circulation.
-The Federal Reserve ordered none for commercial use.
+From 2002 through 2008, Sacagawea dollars were struck exclusively for sale to collectors.
+The Federal Reserve ordered none for commercial bank use during this entire period.

 Also Read:Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)